jameson-c/viz-portfolio/assignment_3_4.md

 In conclusion, I felt that the chart conveyed important, relevant information yet failed to do so in a compelling manner.
 I would do a lot of things differently: namely reduce the amount of information communicated and focus on one important series instead of three.
 My explorations above describe my justifications for this, as well as the occasional silver linings that I feel could be exploited to make a more compelling graph.

 ## Reflections on the intended audience
-The primary audience for this tool is congressional staffers who were working on the big 'farm' bill of the 115th Session of Congress.
-These bills are only passed every 5 years and have important implications for the SNAP program (also known as food stamps, colloquially).
-Many of the debates around this time centered around preventing fraud in the program (I know this because I covered the debates, and worked a bit on this paper), and this was meant to give staffers a clear initial view of some seriously overlooked perpetrators of fraud in the program: retailers.
-Convenience stores being the worst offenders.

 I think that it was ineffective because many congressional staffers are strapped for time and the chart was convoluted.
 On Capitol Hill, you work long hours when your issue is being legislated on.
 Quick insights are extremely useful; drawn out perspectives can often fall to the wayside.
 So I imagine that many staffers read the executive summary of the report, went down an saw this first graphic, then probably got confused and indexed to the section that was relevant to them.
 Because it lacked clarity, I feel that it was thrown aside.

 To play devil's advocate, it is not the purpose of CRS to communicate stories, necessarily.
 CRS is meant to provide objective, authoritative perspectives on relevant topics.
 The natural restrictions of that ideal strip personality from the work.
 Still, I think that this graphic could have been improved vastly and retained CRS style.